 Native Habitat and Behavior

-The copperband butterfly is native to the coral reefs or rocky shores in the Western Pacific Ocean–Indonesia, the Philippines, etc. It’s not likely that this fish will spawn in captivity, but in the wild, they do form monogamous pairs, when breeding.
+The copperband butterfly is a saltwater fish native to the coral reefs or rocky shores in the Western Pacific Ocean–Indonesia, the Philippines, etc. It’s not likely that this fish will spawn in captivity, but in the wild, they do form monogamous pairs, when breeding.
 Like most fish in the saltwater aquarium hobby, there are reports of aggression between two copperband butterflyfish fish, so it is strongly recommended that you just keep one per aquarium.

 Reef safe?
 Well, that depends on the tastes for the individual Copperband butterfly you get.
 If you have any concern at all if the fish was to nip at your prized corals, I would advise strongly against adding this saltwater fish to your tank.

 The copperband butterfly likes to graze the live rock and sand in your tank, looking for worms and other fun things to eat.
 You can also feed them brine shrimp, blood worms, black worms, mysid shrimp and very small pieces of clam.

 These fish can be shy–so if you have boisterous, aggressive tangs or other fish that will compete aggressively for food, you should target feed the copperband butterfly to ensure they receive adequate nutrition.